ATA Carnet

-The ATA Carnet, often referred to as the "Passport for goods", is an international customs document that permits the tax-free and duty-free temporary export and import of nonperishable goods for up to one year.
-It consists of unified customs declaration forms which are prepared ready to use at every border crossing point.
-It is a globally accepted guarantee for customs duties and taxes which can replace the security deposit required by each customs authority.
-It can be used in multiple countries in multiple trips up to its one-year validity.
+The ATA Carnet, often referred to as the "Passport for goods", is an international customs document that allows the temporary admission of non-perishable goods without payment of import duties and taxes, generally for up to one year.
+It simplifies customs procedures by combining the customs declaration and financial guarantee into a single document that can be used for multiple border crossings.
 The acronym ATA is a combination of French and English terms "Admission Temporaire/Temporary Admission".
-The ATA carnet is now the document most widely used by the business community for international operations involving temporary admission of goods.

 The ATA Carnet is jointly administered by the World Customs Organization (WCO) and the International Chamber of Commerce (ICC) through its World Chambers Federation.

 History

 Background

-Early suggestions for an international temporary admission scheme were made during the 1900 and 1913 Congresses on Customs regulations, which were examined by Customs experts convened in 1923 under the auspices of the League of Nations but no positive result was achieved.
-In 1932, the League of Nations drafted a convention to promote uniform duty-free admission for samples, however, due to WWII, it was never implemented.
-In 1952, based on the recommendations already put forward in the ICCs' report on "Invisible Barriers to Trade and Travel" from 1949, the contracting parties to GATT adopted an International Convention to Facilitate the Importation of Commercial Samples and Advertising Material proposed and drafted by the International Chamber of Commerce.
-This convention, which came into effect in November 1955, was based on the draft originally developed by the League of Nations in 1935.
+Early suggestions for an international temporary admission scheme were made during the 1900 and 1913 Congresses on Customs regulations, examined by Customs experts convened in 1923 under the auspices of the League of Nations, but no positive result was achieved.
+In 1932 the League of Nations drafted a convention to promote uniform duty-free admission for samples, but it was never implemented owing to WWII.

+In 1952, building on the ICC's 1949 report "Invisible Barriers to Trade and Travel", the contracting parties to GATT adopted an International Convention to Facilitate the Importation of Commercial Samples and Advertising Material, proposed and drafted by the ICC.
+The convention, based on a draft the League of Nations had developed in 1935, came into effect in November 1955.